michael-sumner/go-make-things/content/guides/data-storage-pocket-guide.md

 Store data in local storage, get and set cookies, and retrieve values from query strings.
 Together, we'll write a working project with browser storage.

+This guide is short, focused, and made for beginners.
+Learn the ins-and-outs of browser storage in about an hour.

 {{<cta-guide>}}

 {{<pricing-link>}}